Kaung-Kyaw/Image-and-Data-Processing/README.md

 This simple example really inspired my interest in infomration recovery and data!

 ## Colour Thresholding for Image Segementation
+A feature of image segmentation is the discrimination of an image based upon different features.
+This is an important concept that can be used in many different fields with the aid of machine learning.
+It can distinguish between pixels that are of a specific type (e.g. cat vs background, types of tools such as hammer, saw, nails etc).
+A simple non-machine learning approach would be to distinguish between colours, which was the aim in this section.

 ## Edge Detection